macobac/css-frameworks/README.md

 - User can filter the post content feed ** NEED TO DO OVER AGAIN

-- fetchNewPost.mjs: maybe make a btn to profile here after post is posted? or to feed, or to look at post when i have fetched that later

 - User can search the post content feed